Tornikeramazashvili/algorithms/README.md

 Feel free to learn from, share, and use this information in your own projects or however you see fit.

-We start with Big O notation to analyze the performance of an algorithm, and compare how algorithms scale with input size, ensuring they are efficient, scalable, and effective, among other factors.
+In 1 section we start with Big O notation to analyze the performance of an algorithm, and compare how algorithms scale with input size, ensuring they are efficient, scalable, and effective, among other factors.

 ## Folders and Files Sequence